Appointment of Directors in a Company

 3) Appointment by the Board of Directors

-The Board of directors can utilize its power and appoint directors in the following three cases :
+The Board of Directors can utilize its power and appoint directors in the following three cases :

 (i) Additional Directors

-A company’s articles may grant its Board of Directors the authority to designate any person as an extra director at any time.
+A company’s articles may grant its Board of Directors the authority to designate any person as an additional director at any time.
 A person who is not elected as a director at a general meeting, on the other hand, cannot be elected.

 (ii) Filling up the Casual Vacancy